North–South Junction: Accidents

+2024, 26 August - a rockfall near Pukerua bay was hit by a commuter train from Paekakariki.
+The train returned to Paekakariki.
+The line was blocked for several hours.

-2022, 26 August - a slip blocked the Kapiti Line between Pukerua Bay and Paekakariki on Friday morning between 6.10 am and 9.40 am.
-The section of State Highway 59 below the railway line wa blocked for over a week.
+2022, 26 August - a slip blocked the Kāpiti Line between Pukerua Bay and Paekakariki on Friday morning between 6.10 am and 9.40 am.
+The section of State Highway 59 below the railway line was blocked for over a week.

-2021, 17 August - a landslip blocked the Kapiti Line one kilometre south of the Fisherman’s Table restaurant at the north end of the single-line section, and derailed a Matangi train.
+On 17 August 2021 a landslip blocked the Kāpiti Line one kilometre south of the Fisherman's Table restaurant at the north end of the single-line section, and derailed a Matangi train.
 The single-track section had had one slip alarm, but not on the section of line where the slip occurred.
 The Matangi EMUs are expected to be take months to repair, at a cost of up to half a million dollars.

-1989, 19 November - a 3 coach southbound EMU derails after running into slip, north of Bean Pole Fence, on the single track section between Pukerua Bay & Paekakariki;
+1989, 19 November - a three-coach southbound EMU derails after running into slip, north of Bean Pole Fence, on the single track section between Pukerua Bay & Paekakariki;

 1979, October - Muri railway station; Signal 3132 at Muri was over-run by a diesel-hauled goods train (diesel locos was not fitted with trips) and was involved in a minor rear-end collision with an EMU commuter train; one of two commuter trains ahead.

 1978, 25 May - Pukerua Bay, Wellington – DA 1470, returning to Wellington light engine from Paekakariki, derailed on a curve due to excessive speed and almost fell onto State Highway 1 below the line; two killed.

+1961, 19 September - between Pukerua Bay and Paekakariki, EW No 1806 hauling a freight train was derailed by a fall of rock over the abandoned No 12 tunnel, just after the passing of the Auckland Express.
+EW 1806 was nearly pushed over the bank to the road below, and was subsequently given an "A" grade overhaul; the first given to the class in ten years of service.